jlacar/aoc-in-kotlin-all/README-Day23.md

 ## Design Notes

-### Using a Map to model the lock registers
+### Initial Design - Using a Map to model the lock registers

 I first considered creating a class to encapsulate the logic related to the registers, a and b, along with the program counter, (pc).

     data class Registers(val a: Int, val b: Int, val pc: Int)

-Using this, however, got pretty complicated and unwieldy, with lots of code like this:
+However, the code got pretty complicated and unwieldy, with lots checks like this:

     return when (r) {
         "a" -> state.copy(a = newValue)